robbie-cahill/tunnelmole-client/README.md

 `npm install -g tunnelmole`

-If you're good with Powershell, feel free to come up with an easier copy/paste install method and send in a PR!.

 #### Using Tunnelmole
 - Start your web application locally and note down the port number its listening on
 - Run `tmole <port number>`, replacing `<port number>` with your applications port number.
 For example, if your application listens on port `8080`, run `tmole 8080`.